 Lisa Besserman, Founder of Startup Buenos Aires, has been named as Business Insider’s “Top 100 Most Influential Women in Tech” as well as the “Business Innovator of Latin America” by the Council of the Americas.

 Previously, Lisa served as the Director of Operations at AirKast in NYC, directing the overall operations and client management for one of the largest mobile app development companies in the U.S. She oversaw the launch of over 4,000 mobile applications for Fortune 500 and top media corporations.

 Lisa has traveled to 50 countries, frequently volunteering in third world nations.
-She has worked with charities in Nepal, Haiti, Uganda, Japan and New York.
+She has worked with charities in Nepal, Haiti, Uganda, Japan, and New York.

 Currently, Lisa is the Founder and CEO of Startup Buenos Aires, a community organization aimed to inspire, connect and support startups and entrepreneurship in Latin America.
-SUBA provides tools and resources to cultivate a strong and sustainable startup ecosystem in Buenos Aires, while serving as an outsourcing hub for Argentina’s top tech talent.
+SUBA provides tools and resources to cultivate a strong and sustainable startup ecosystem in Buenos Aires while serving as an outsourcing hub for Argentina’s top tech talent.

 Lisa is an active participant in the global startup community.
-She is a Startup Weekend and The Next Web Mentor, Internet Week and Tech Cocktail Speaker, feature on Killerstartups.com, and sits on the Board of Directors for Positive Planet Non-Profit Organization.
+She is a Startup Weekend and The Next Web Mentor, Internet Week and Tech Cocktail Speaker, featured on Killerstartups.com, and sits on the Board of Directors for Positive Planet Non-Profit Organization.

 24) Chantal Pierrat